 These Yamaha speakers, sold as a pair, are distinctly high quality and feature a clever full coverage magnetic grill that lets them virtually disappear into the surrounding ceiling, unlike other in-wall speakers which typically have a smooth plastic surround outside the grill.
 The actual speaker elements are high quality as well, with fluid cooling and a swivel tweeter.
 The specs are actually a little more impressive than those of the Micca, our top pick.
 However, these Yamaha speakers are more expensive as well.

-Handling up to 140 W each, they have a frequency response range of 50Hz all the way to 28 kHz, broader than the Micca or the Silver Ticket and comparable to the more expensive Polk Audio in wall speakers.
+Handling up to 140 W each, they have a frequency response range of 50Hz all the way to 28 kHz, broader than the Micca or the Silver Ticket and comparable to the more expensive Polk Audio in-wall speakers.
 The magnetic grills on these Yamaha speakers make installation easier as well.
 The best satellite radio for home is gonna sound great.

 WHY WE LIKE IT: A flexible set of 5 shallow mount speakers that can go in walls or ceilings and easily integrate with your existing audio system.
 It’s great for people looking to, relatively inexpensively, add surround sound to a den or entertainment room.

-Drawbacks include the relatively more complex set up and wiring process; the receiver must be between 10 and 200 amps, and for some applications you may want to invest in an additional sub woofer, given the smallish size of the woofers in these speakers.
+Drawbacks include the relatively more complex setup and wiring process; the receiver must be between 10 and 200 amps, and for some applications, you may want to invest in an additional subwoofer, given the smallish size of the woofers in these speakers.
 For outside, you want the best outdoor Bluetooth speakers.

-WHY WE LIKE IT: A 2-way center channel speaker that provides room-filling sound while maintaining an extremely low profile and virtually disappearing into the wall.
-It’s great for those wanting to build out or upgrade a home theater system and have center-stage sound without any of the clutter of large speakers.
+WHY WE LIKE IT: A 2-way in-wall center channel speaker that provides room-filling sound while maintaining an extremely low profile and virtually disappearing into the wall.
+It’s great for those wanting to build out or upgrade a home theater system and have center-stage sound without any of the clutter of large home theater speakers.